 We find out whatever happened to 2006 Big Brother winner Pete Bennett

-After unsuccessfully auditioning for Big Brother in 2004, Pete Bennett’s prayers were answered two years later when he was given the chance to appear on the show.
+Pete Bennett unsuccessfully auditioned for Big Brother in 2004, but his prayers were answered two years later when he was given the chance to appear on the show.
 Not only did he go on to win and pocket the £100,000 prize money – but he was also the bookmakers’ favourite to do so throughout.

-At first, the now 35-year-old became most noted for having Tourette’s syndrome.
+At first, the now 37-year-old became most noted for having Tourette’s syndrome.
 He was saluted for raising awareness of the condition, which can often lead to physical tics and uncontrollable swearing.

 During Pete’s time in the Big Brother house, he struck up a relationship with fellow housemate Nikki Grahame.